 Please note: we’re assuming you already collected info from your audience when they signed up for the event.
 The apps below are to help you increase brand awareness, create viral buzz, and engage attendees in the room!
-If you need a tool to collect and qualify leads, click here.
+If you need a tool to collect and qualify leads, discover our entry form giveaway app.

 Option 1: social media contests